Harshyadav430/DATA606-Capstone-Medical-Triage/README.md

 ### Purpose:
 Globally, medical facilities are inundated by the numbers of patients seeking emergency care.
 Inefficient triaging causes non-emergency patient care to consume precious resources from those facing life-threatening medical situations.
 To help make more efficient use of scarce resources, we offer an at-home triage and treatment recommendation application to offer initial triaging and disease identification, to recommend medications, and advise admission to a hospital, if necessary.
 A literature review has demonstrated a plethora of research suggesting the effectiveness in using ML to assist in triaging patients for in-patient and out-patient care.
 Healthcare providers are optimistic that if carefully integrated, ML triaging could assist in diverting non-emergency patients from emergency services.

+### Precautionary Statements:
+> - DO NOT use this tool to completely base decision to seek medical attention.

 ### Components

 #### - Diagnosis Tool